alittlemarket/alittlemarket.github.io/_posts/2016-01-20-deal-with-fast-sftp-transferts-using-php.md

 So it slows things down a lot because it has to wait for an ACK on each packet sent rather than sending data in bulk.

-#### Solution
+#### Solutions

-The first possible solution was to launch a basic [exec](http://php.net/manual/fr/function.exec.php) from PHP to launch transfert via `sftp` command.
+Our first possible solution was to launch a basic [exec](http://php.net/manual/fr/function.exec.php) from PHP to launch transfert via `sftp` command.
+It felt inelegant to fork and authentication using keys without passphrase would have been mandatory.

-But before that, I've found [phpseclib](http://phpseclib.sourceforge.net/), which is a pure PHP reimplementation of some secure protocols, like SFTP !
+More research showed another way to go with the [phpseclib](http://phpseclib.sourceforge.net/), which is a pure PHP reimplementation of some secure protocols, including SFTP.
 I've setup the library locally and I've launched the same test as with PHP-SSH2 extension :